Barry-Menglong-Yao/conll2019-snopes-crawling/README.md

 ### Credit:

-This repository was build by Barry Menglong Yao, Aditya Shah
+This repository was built by Barry Menglong Yao, Aditya Shah.
+This repository was built on the top of https://github.com/UKPLab/conll2019-snopes-crawling which was created by Hao Zhang, Arphitha Nagaraja, and Andreas Hanselowski.

 ### License: